 What causes toothache?

-There are a number of different toothache causes we’re going to look at here.
+There are a number of different toothache causes we're going to look at here.
 Dental pain is often the result of tooth decay, either directly or indirectly.
-You might also have sinus tooth pain, wisdom teeth problems, or tooth damage from an injury.
-Plus, it’s common to experience toothache after a filling, extraction or other dental work.
+You might also have painful wisdom teeth.
+Sinus tooth pain or tooth damage from an injury are other possibilities.
+Plus, it's common to experience toothache or sensitivity after a filling, extraction or other dental work.

 Pain from tooth infection or decay

 Teeth consist of three layers.
 The inner part, called pulp, contains the nerves and blood vessels.
 This is surrounded by a layer of dentin, and then the outer layer of strong, hard enamel, which protects everything within.

 Failure to maintain good oral hygiene allows bacteria and plaque to build up on the tooth surface, leading to decay.
 Once decay erodes a hole in the enamel and reaches the dentin, the tissue becomes inflamed as your body fights the infection, resulting in a sensitive or painful tooth.
 Tooth decay will continue to spread unless treated, and if it reaches the nerves in the tooth pulp it can cause more severe toothache from pulpitis.

 If you notice some discolouration on your tooth or you can feel a hole, these are signs you have tooth decay.
 You can read more about tooth decay symptoms, causes, and treatment here.

 Untreated decay can eventually lead to a gum or tooth abscess – a pocket of puss that forms because of bacterial infection.
 The video animation below shows how decay spreads to cause dental pain and infection:

 Abscesses can be extremely painful, usually causing throbbing tooth pain that comes and goes or remains constant.